Sheila rehearses for the Carnegie Hall premiere of her Piano Concerto with Alexander Paley

-Her opera, A Thousand Splendid Suns, based on Khaled Hosseini’s international best-selling novel, was premiered in 2023 by the Seattle Opera to rave reviews.
-In preparation for and throughout the composing of this opera, Silver studied Hindustani music with the late Pandit Kedar Narayan Bodas in India in order to incorporate an authentic Hindustani musical color into her score.
+Her opera, A Thousand Splendid Suns, based on Khaled Hosseini’s international best-selling novel, was premiered in 2023 by the Seattle Opera to rave reviews and was short-listed for “Best World Premiere” by the International Opera Awards 2023.
+“Sheila Silver’s sweeping score is magnificent — dramatic, richly colored, and full of texture and melody.
+(Opera Wire) In preparation for and throughout the composing of this opera, Silver studied Hindustani music with the late Pandit Kedar Narayan Bodas in India in order to incorporate an authentic Hindustani musical color into her score.

-Resilient Earth, Seven Preludes for piano, and Four Caprices for solo violin, was premiered in July, 2022 at the Samuel Dorsky Museum, New Paltz, NY, for the closing celebrations of the art exhibit, The Observing Heart, a retrospective exhibit of the work of Mary Frank.
-The Preludes were performed by Ryan MacEvoy McCullough, and the Caprices were performed by Emmanuel Vukovich whose recording of them will be released by Warner Classics.
+Resilient Earth, Seven Preludes for piano, and Four Caprices for solo violin, was premiered in July 2022 at the Samuel Dorsky Museum, New Paltz, NY, for the closing celebrations of the art exhibit, The Observing Heart, a retrospective exhibit of the work of Mary Frank with Ryan MacEvoy McCullough, piano, and Emmanuel Vukovich, violin.
 Composed 2020-2022 during COVID, each of the Caprices and Preludes is inspired by the natural world and in some cases, our destructive relationship to it.
+Three Duos for violin and piano, have been added to the series, to be premiered 2025 in Germany with Vukovich and Yannick Rafalimanana.
+The Caprices were recently released on the Warner Classics label.

 Being in Life, a 2018 Paul Fromm Commission for horn/Alphorn, string orchestra, and 5 Tibetan singing bowls, composed for Ann Ellsworth and the Northwest Philharmonia, has been arranged for horn trio plus optional bowls.
 The quartet version was recently premiered as part of Stony Brook Premieres series by Ellsworth with Phil Setzer (violin), Miki Aoki (piano), and John Ling (Tibetan bowls.)

-Beauty Intolerable, A Songbook based on the poetry of Edna St. Vincent Millay, contains 14 songs and two rounds and was recently recorded with singers Dawn Upshaw, Stephanie Blythe, Lucy Fitz Gibbon, Deanne Meek, and Risa Renae Harman on a 2 disc CD set with all of Silver’s song repertoire from 1979-2018.
+One of her most performed works, Beauty Intolerable, A Songbook based on the poetry of Edna St. Vincent Millay, contains 14 songs and two rounds and was recently recorded with singers Dawn Upshaw, Stephanie Blythe, Lucy Fitz Gibbon, Deanne Meek, and Risa Renae Harman on a 2 disc CD set with all of Silver’s song repertoire from 1979-2018.
+Of the recording, American Record Guide says “Silver…writes music that marries the delicious bitterness of jazzy discord with lush, cool harmonies and merges the two harmonic moods together with ease…The music is just as rich and captivating as the text that inspired it…”

-Other recordings, both on the Naxos label, include her Piano Concerto and Six Preludes for Pianoon poems of Baudelaire, with Alexander Paley, piano, and the Lithuanian State Symphony Orchestra, Gintaras Rinkevius, conductor; and Shirat Sara (Song of Sarah) with Gerard Schwarz and the Seattle Symphony Strings; and Twilight’s Last Gleaming, (Gilbert Kalish and Christina Dahl) for two pianos and percussion on the Bridge Label.
+Recordings on the Naxos label include her Piano Concerto and Six Preludes for Piano on poems of Baudelaire with Alexander Paley, piano, and the Lithuanian State Symphony Orchestra, Gintaras Rinkevius, conductor and Shirat Sara (Song of Sarah) with Gerard Schwarz and the Seattle Symphony Strings; Twilight’s Last Gleaming, (Gilbert Kalish and Christina Dahl) for two pianos and percussion is on the Bridge Label.

-Sheila Silver lives in Spencertown, New York, with her husband, filmmaker John Feldman.
+Born and raised in Seattle Washington, she earned her BA from U.C.
+Berkeley (1968) and her PhD from Brandeis University (1976).
+Her mentors and teachers include Edwin Dugger, Erhard Karkoschka, Gyorgy Ligeti, Arthur Berger, and Jacob Druckman.
+Sheila currently lives in Spencertown, New York, with her husband, filmmaker John Feldman.
 Their son, Victor Feldman, is a journalist.
-Silver is Professor Emeritus of Music at the State University of New York, Stony Brook.
+Silver is Professor Emerita of Music at the State University of New York, Stony Brook.
 Her music is published by Lauren Keiser Music, Mostly Marimba , and Argenta Music, and is recorded on various labels.

 Sheila Silver has written in a wide range of mediums, from solo instrumental to large orchestral works, from opera to feature film scores.
 “Only a few composers in any generation enliven the art form with their musical language and herald new directions in music.
 Sheila Silver is such a visionary.”
 (Wetterauer Zeitung, Germany)